 Wellbeing at work: workplace audits

-NASUWT members have, since September 2009, been able to self-assess their wellbeing at work using the Union’s online Wellbeing at Work facility.
+Members of the NASUWT are able to self-assess their wellbeing at work using the Union’s online Wellbeing at Work facility.

 (i) identify areas of common concern;